Walter Duranty: Reporting the 1932–1933 famine

 In The New York Times on 31 March 1933, Walter Duranty denounced reports of famine and, in particular, he attacked Gareth Jones, a Welsh journalist who had witnessed the starving in Ukraine and issued a widely published press release about their plight two days earlier in Berlin.
 (Jones' release was itself immediately preceded by three unsigned articles by Malcolm Muggeridge describing the famine in the Manchester Guardian.)

 Under the title "Russians Hungry, But Not Starving", Duranty's article described the situation as follows:

 In the middle of the diplomatic duel between Great Britain and the Soviet Union over the accused British engineers, there appears from a British source a big scare story in the American press about famine in the Soviet Union, with "thousands already dead and millions menaced by death from starvation".

 The "diplomatic duel" was a reference to the arrest of engineers from the Metropolitan-Vickers company who were working in the USSR.
-Accused with Soviet citizens of "wrecking" (sabotaging) the plant they were building, they were the subjects of one in a series of show trials presided over by Andrey Vyshinsky during the First Five Year Plan.
+Accused along with Soviet citizens of "wrecking" (sabotaging) the plant they were building, they were the subjects of one in a series of show trials presided over by Andrey Vyshinsky during the First Five Year Plan.

 Five months later (23 August 1933), in another New York Times article, Duranty wrote:

 Any report of a famine in Russia is today an exaggeration or malignant propaganda.
 The food shortage, however, which has affected the whole population in the last year and particularly in the grain-producing provinces – the Ukraine, North Caucasus [i.e. Kuban Region], and the Lower Volga – has, however, caused heavy loss of life.

 Duranty concluded, "it is conservative to suppose" that, in certain provinces with a total population of over 40 million, mortality had "at least trebled."
 The duel in the press over the famine stories did not damage the esteem of Duranty.
 The Nation then described his reporting as "the most enlightened, dispassionate dispatches from a great nation in the making which appeared in any newspaper in the world."
+Even a special commission of Gareth Jones for three additional articles about the famine, by William Randolph Hearst and published in his American newspapers, was unsuccessful at casting doubt upon Duranty's truthfulness.

 Following sensitive negotiations in November 1933 that resulted in the establishment of relations between the U.S. and the U.S.S.R., a dinner was given for Soviet Foreign Minister Maxim Litvinov in New York City's Waldorf-Astoria Hotel.
 Each of the attendees' names was read in turn, politely applauded by the guests, until Duranty's.
 Whereupon, Alexander Woollcott wrote, "the one really prolonged pandemonium was evoked ...
 Indeed, one quite got the impression that America, in a spasm of discernment, was recognizing both Russia and Walter Duranty."

 Sally J. Taylor, author of the critical Duranty biography Stalin's Apologist, argues that his reporting from the USSR was a key factor in U.S. President Franklin D. Roosevelt's 1933 decision to grant official recognition to the Soviet Union.